Jean-Baradat/oc-p12-sportsee-03-2024/README.md

 > You should have something like VITE_API_URL=http://localhost:3000/user/

-The back is launched, the application has its environment variables, there's just one step left.
+The local API server is launched, the application has its environment variables, there's just one step left.

 #### Build